Greg-Boggs/GamingLadder/docs/readme.txt

 // tribal bliss
    the elo webladder system for competetive gaming

-   v.0.1.1 of this document
+   v.0.1.2 of this document

-	php written by: chains, eyerouge, mr-russ and whoever more.
+	php written by: chains, eyerouge, hendrixes, mr-russ and whoever more.

 	This project is a derivation of Peter Hendrix & Danny Hendrix webladder projected called "WebLeague".
 We've converted it into GPL v3 with written